 2. Estate Tax exemptions

 If you have a sizable estate (exceeding $11.58 million), you will need to anticipate estate taxes and work with qualified advisors on a plan to minimize these.
 One common tactic is to gift part of your estate to loved ones while you’re alive, as this comes with different tax ramifications for you.
 In fact, the Tax Cuts and Jobs Act (TCJA) outlined a doubling of the estate and gift tax exemption through 2025.
-This plan includes a tax exemption of $11.4 million for an individual and $22.8 million for a married couple.
+This plan includes a tax exemption of $12.9 million for an individual and more than $25 million for a married couple in 2023.
 You will need to discuss the various state and federal tax requirements to minimize the impact on your wealth.

 3. Life insurance

 Another important consideration in estate planning is life insurance, which could go towards paying off estate taxes or providing income for your family.
 If your beneficiaries choose to receive the insurance policy payout in installments, there might be additional taxes due.
 You could consider moving your insurance policy to an irrevocable life insurance trust (ILIT), but this is not always the best option.
 It’s important to include any life insurance policies in the overall discussion with an estate planning expert.

 4. Dynasty trusts

 If you’re looking to not only provide for the next generation, but have plans for your estate to pass on to multiple generations, then you may consider setting up a dynasty (or perpetual) trust.
 This allows your family wealth to pass from generation to generation with significantly reduced tax requirements.
 Provided the assets remain in a dynasty trust, the wealth can be transferred without excessive estate or generation-skipping transfer taxes.